 Reduction of Stress Levels

 Regular physical activity also contributes to the reduction of stress levels.
-Stress is a significant factor that can negatively impact mental health and overall well-being.
+Stress is a significant factor that can negatively impact mental health in aging and overall well-being.
 By engaging in exercises such as walking, swimming, or yoga, aging adults can effectively manage stress and its associated symptoms.

 Physical activity provides an outlet for pent-up energy and tension, helping to relax both the body and mind.
 It promotes a sense of calmness, clarity, and inner peace, enabling older individuals to cope better with the challenges and pressures of daily life.